 Can we slow the aging process?

 In recent times many new antioxidants have been discovered and tested and I believe that it is now possible to slow the aging process in comparison to what is normally expected.
 Many more people could live beyond 100, possibly 110 years.
 To be sure the 'experts' will probably disagree, but I encourage you to read on.
 God spoke of human lifespan being 120 years in Genesis 6:3.

 Exercise and nutrition

 Firstly, let me say that exercise such as brisk walking (as well as resistance exercise, weight lifting etc) does improve your metabolism and overall health, helping you to control weight and fat levels.
 And speaking of fat, I probably don't need to tell you that most people in affluent Western societies consume too much fat.
 In general, all animal products are riddled with fat - not just the obvious white stuff, but all through that bacon and pork, the red meat and the chicken.
 You need to cut back on meat and go without it at least three days a week.
-Milk and cheese also are not as good for you as you might be led to believe - soy products are preferable.
+Milk and cheese also are not as good for you as you might be led to believe - try almond milk.
 Avoid excess salt, sugar, alcohol, chocolate and caffeine as much as possible and keep off tobacco altogether!
 And, yes you've heard it before, eat more fiber, wholegrain products, fruit and vegetables and drink more purified water!

 Why are supplements necessary?